St. Thomas Bands

-The UST Bands are made up of students who are serious musicians, but whose major course of study may vary from music to engineering, business, biology or foreign affairs.
+The St. Thomas Bands are made up of students who are serious musicians, but whose major course of study may vary from music to engineering, business, biology or foreign affairs.
 Students may participate in a variety of musical groups – from small chamber ensembles to larger symphonic ensembles.
 UST Band opportunities include the Symphonic Wind Ensemble, Symphonic Band, Chamber Winds and a full complement of woodwind, brass and percussion chamber ensembles.

-The UST Symphonic Wind Ensemble has performed highly acclaimed concerts before the Minnesota Music Educators Association, the College Band Directors National Conference North Central Division and the Music Educators National Conference National Biennial Conference.
-The UST Bands have toured throughout the United States and abroad, having performed in venues such as Eugene Goosens Hall and Town Hall (Australia) and the national theaters of Mexico, Cuba, Costa Rica, Japan China and Italy.
+The Symphonic Wind Ensemble has performed highly acclaimed concerts before the Minnesota Music Educators Association, the College Band Directors National Conference North Central Division and the Music Educators National Conference National Biennial Conference.
+The bands have toured throughout the United States and abroad, having performed in venues such as Eugene Goosens Hall and Town Hall (Australia) and the national theaters of Mexico, Cuba, Costa Rica, Japan China and Italy.
 Live national radio broadcasts include appearances on National Public Radio (United States), IMER (National Mexican Radio) and the Australia Broadcast Company.
 They have been televised nationally on PBS.

 Yes, students may fulfill the Fine Arts Requirement FREE OF CHARGE by playing in the UST Bands for four semesters (one credit per semester).
 You'll continue to earn one free credit per semester if you participate for more than four semesters.

 The Freshmen Music Option provides free 30-minute, one credit music lessons to all first year students involved in a large ensemble.
 Freshmen band students receive free lessons on their performing instrument.